wavescholar/toda_lattice/README.md

 ---

-## 🔹 Step 2: Evolve the System via Matrix Exponentials
+## Evolve the System via Matrix Exponentials

 The Lax equation implies the solution evolves by conjugation: